 Animals on the Edge: Reporting from the Frontline of Extinction is a conservation photography project that investigates why threatened wildlife populations are still in decline and reveals how, by making animals worth more alive than dead, we can turn the tide in the battle against extinction.It’s ten years since I wrote the book Animals on the Edge.
 A decade on, my journeys back to the edge, to revisit the stories I investigated, reveal little has changed.Poaching of species such as tiger, black rhinoceros and elephant remains rife and numbers continue to decrease; vast swathes of rainforests continue to be decimated at unprecedented levels, meaning very many species are closer to extinction now than ever before.
 Of the 50 species whose stories I told, the official status of the majority of them has declined.
 But conservation success stories exist.
 Success comes when trees are made more valuable standing than felled and animals worth more alive than dead.
 This is the story of how we change the world.

-The winner of the ‘Travel Folio‘ portfolio category will join Chris Weston on an international photography adventure in 2021 – it promises to be an unforgettable experience!
+The winner of the People & their Stories portfolio category will join Chris Weston on a Life-Changing Photography international photo workshop in 2022 – it promises to be an unforgettable experience!

 It would not be possible to run Travel Photographer of the Year without the support of our sponsors and partners, and we are hugely grateful for their involvement each year.